Rob Hallett

-Rob Hallett is the CEO and founder of Robomagic.
-Hallett founded the AEG UK office in 2005 and worked for ten years as the head of international touring.
+Rob Hallett founded the AEG UK office in 2005 and worked for ten years as the head of international touring.
 Hallett has also been a festival programmer, tour manager, music publisher, record label managing director, recording studio owner, and artist manager.
 He appeared in the Evening Standard's Top 5 in Music in 2007, and was listed in the top 100 most powerful people in music by The Guardian in 2011.

 Career

 Early career

 Hallett was introduced to the live music industry as a teenager promoting gigs in a local pub in Brighton After meeting Malcolm McLaren, then manager of the Sex Pistols, in London, Hallett went on to arrange shows for the punk rock band.
 Reggae also played a vital role in Hallett's early career.
 He later worked with The Clash's singer Joe Strummer, Tappa Zukie, and UB40.
 Hallett went on to own the UK reggae label Manic Records in the late 1970s and set up Equinox Phonographic Recordings in the 80s in partnership with Andy Taylor from Duran Duran.